A172 road (England)

 The A172 is a major road in North Yorkshire, and the unitary authority of Middlesbrough, England.
 It runs from Ingleby Arncliffe to Middlesbrough.
 The road derives its adumbrated number from 1969 when a thoroughfare link connected South Teesside with the Lackenby Docks in Middlesbrough.
 Since further urban infrastructure development it has been extended into the North Yorkshire Moors, when it transforms into A174.

+Route

 Marton Road

 Marton Road is that part of the length of the A172 that links Middlesbrough to Ladgate Lane.
 In 1960 Middlesbrough County Borough Council identified a need for the imposition of a speed limit to control congestion in the city.

 Marton Road itself runs from the centre of Middlesbrough, starting at around the site of the old St. John's Church and runs to Marton Crossroads at Ladgate Lane.
 Along its route the road passes several sites of local interest, including the James Cook University Hospital, and Stewart Park.
 The road can become congested and is famous locally for the "Marton Crawl" which happens during peak times.
 The Marton Crawl can take anything up to 20 minutes to get from Middlesbrough town centre to Marton itself.
 This section of the road has ten speed cameras.